 Wi-Fi is now the primary method by which students, staff, and faculty access the campus network and all other IT services.
 Our previous wireless network design and coverage did not adequately support the growing level of use, necessitating changes to the system.
 Over the past several years, Berkeley IT has worked to implement improved Wi-Fi service for campus but this work has been delayed at times when funding was not available to proceed.
 Despite these challenges, we have continued to make progress towards our goal of upgrading Wi-Fi infrastructure for all of campus.
 This work is part of a larger program of Network User Experience Improvements

 The goal of this project is to improve the density of our Wi-Fi network throughout campus over the next several years to improve performance and reliability, improve the campus user experience, increase the efficiency of our networking services and better support teaching and research.

-We will achieve this by implementing a modern Wi-Fi network infrastructure which supports 802.11ac/ax 5.0GHz connectivity throughout campus, with a primary focus on educational and research spaces.
+We will achieve this by implementing a modern Wi-Fi network infrastructure that supports 802.11ac/ax 5.0GHz connectivity throughout campus, with a primary focus on educational and research spaces.

 - Our previous wireless infrastructure manufactured by Cisco Systems has aged and reached the end of its supported life.
 This project replaced our aging infrastructure with a modern solution manufactured by HPE/Aruba.

 - Extensive installation of data cabling has been completed to support the installation of approximately 8,000 new access points and relocation of an additional 4,000.

 - Cabling for relocated and abated old Wi-Fi access points were removed.

 - This work was funded through June 2020 with a plan to have 45% of approximately 12,000 total WAPs (Wireless Access Points) installed by then.
 This estimate was based on the current projected design and modifications to the Wi-Fi system.

-To see the difference between previous and current Wi-Fi design, view this diagram showing the improvements gained in Wi-Fi coverage for the Valley Life Sciences Building (VLSB), one of the recent upgrades we have completed:
+To see the difference between previous and current Wi-Fi design, view this before/after diagram showing the improvements gained in Wi-Fi coverage for the Valley Life Sciences Building (VLSB), one of the upgrades we have completed.

 When will you be improving Wi-Fi in my building?

 View the project map for current project status, further Wi-Fi upgrades will be completed when funding is acquired.